The Sisterhood of the Traveling Pants

 Rating: 4.0/5 ⭐

-Perfect for: Young adults navigating friendship and identity, anyone who's experienced the power of true friendship, readers who want character-driven stories with heart.
+Perfect for: Young adults navigating friendship and identity, anyone who remembers the intensity of teenage summers, readers who want character-driven YA that doesn't talk down to its audience.

 You Might Also Like